muppet9010/Factorio-Biter-Revive/README.md

 # Factorio-Biter-Revive

-Any biter that dies will have a chance to revive back to life.
+Any biter or worm (option) that dies will have a chance to revive back to life.

 ![Biter Revive Example](https://giant.gfycat.com/ChillyKnobbyAffenpinscher.mp4)